mhak/analog-project/README.md

 ## Development

+Run `npm run config`` to generate `/environments/environments.ts`

 Run `npm start` for a dev server.
 Navigate to `http://localhost:5173/`.
 The application automatically reloads if you change any of the source files.
+This also runs `npm run config` before starting the server.

 ## Build